menu

 Flodesk vs Convertkit, Flodesk email editor

-The main complaint I see about Flodesk is that you edit your email content/design on one screen, then click “next” to edit the subject and preview text, then “next” to schedule – which is clunky and frankly, annoying.
+The main complaint I see about Flodesk is that you edit your email content/design on one screen, then click “next” to edit the subject and preview text, then “next” to schedule – which I don’t personally find to be a problem.

 While Convertkit’s email designs are more basic, you can still add images, headings, and more – and you edit all of the information for your email on one screen, which makes that aspect slightly more simple.